DUI Defense: How to Defend Against a DUI Charge

 Police Misconduct

-The police officer that stopped you may have engaged in misconduct during the traffic stop.
+The police officer who stopped you may have engaged in misconduct during the traffic stop.
 For example, they may have coerced or threatened you into taking a breathalyzer test.
 Similarly, they could have failed to read your Miranda rights or engaged in racial profiling.

 Work With an Experienced Local Lawyer